AutoGavy/ASB2-Challenge/README.md

 - Message System:
 1. Greeting when game starts
 2. Type &help to see Chat Commands (Chat Commands only enabled after game started)
-3. Counting System - Record player's points, kills, shoots and deaths (all games, in total)
+3. Counting System - Record player's points, kills, shots and deaths (all games, in total)
 4. Show each player's points
 5. Show current map name
 6. Show the death reason of marine
 7. Show each player's kills
-8. Show each player's shoots
+8. Show each player's shots
 9. Show each player's deaths
 10. Points Gifts